 You will be kept up-to-date with recent developments as the business environment is fast paced and ever changing.
-We prefer students who study Business to have a Grade 6 in Mathematics and Grade 6 in English, and we also expect them to join the Young Enterprise Scheme run by the school.
+We prefer people who study Business to have Grade 6 (preferably 7) in Mathematics, Grade 5 (preferably 6) in English, and we also expect them to join the Young Enterprise Scheme run by the school.
 Whatever you ultimately choose to do, you will find that what you have learnt in Business will help.

 What other subjects go well with Business Studies?

 Business Studies A Level is a good choice for all students and combines well with Science subjects, Arts, Humanities, Mathematics and Languages.